-In 1987, Acquired Immune Deficiency Syndrome (AIDS) cases were mounting in King County, as they were in the rest of the U.S. At that time, the disease was considered fatal.
-Hospitals balked at the prospect of having to handle all the potential cases, while individuals, government medical programs, and insurance companies cringed at having to pay hospital costs of $600 to $800 a day.
-Yet for more and more people, AIDS was becoming a part of their lives.
-Friends or family members were diagnosed; children were born with AIDS; loved ones were dying; and people's hearts froze when their own blood tested positive for HIV, the human immunodeficiency virus that can develop into AIDS.
+In 1987, acquired immune deficiency syndrome (AIDS) cases were mounting in King County and the rest of the country.
+AIDS was rapidly becoming a part of more people's lives.
+Friends or family members were being diagnosed; children were being born with AIDS; loved ones were dying; and people's hearts froze when their own blood tested positive for HIV, the human immunodeficiency virus that can develop into AIDS.
 At that time, AIDS was considered fatal.